aws-samples/generative-ai-use-cases-jp/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
 about: Create a report to help us improve
-title: "<Please provide a title that clearly describes the bug>"
+title: '<Please provide a title that clearly describes the bug>'
 labels: bug
 assignees: ''
 ---

 **Bug Description**